ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code/public-cloud.md

 maven-deploy:
   image: maven:3-jdk-8
   stage: deploy
-  script: "mvn -s .circleci.settings.xml -DskipTests deploy -P idugalic-cloud"
+  script: "mvn -s .gitlab-ci.settings.xml -DskipTests deploy -P idugalic-cloud"
   only:
     - master

 # Master branch will be deployed to PWS(CloudFoundry) on "Stage" env.
+Deployment will be triggered on every push to master branch.
 # It is required to have
 #   - organzation 'idugalic' created on PWS
-#   - space 'Stage' created within 'idugalic' organization
+#   - space 'Stage' created within 'idugalic' organization on PWS
 # NOTE: CF_PASSWORD is a secret variable.
 You have to set it on Gitlab (Settings->CI/CD Pipelines->Secret Variables->Add Variable)
 cf-deploy-stage:
   image: governmentpaas/cf-cli:latest